jumpinjackie/forge-e33-mod/design/WHITE.md

 Creatures cannot attack you unless their controller sacrifices a Chroma token for each creature they control that's attacking you.
 {3}: Create a Chroma token.
 Any player may activate this ability.
 ---
-This looks similar to Lumiere's shield dome.
+This looks similar to Lumière's shield dome.
 Maybe we can just cross it.
 - Lune
 ```